 mTORC1 is activated by various food signals such as sugar, insulin, insulin-like growth factor (IGF-1) and amino acids – principally leucine.
 Dairy products not only contain sugars that stimulate IGF-1 and insulin; it is also high in leucine, providing a double whammy.

 - mTORC1 is activated by several nutrient pathways typical of the western diet, including high sugar and high glycaemic load, high meat intake, high dairy intake, (leucine)

-- The Western diet stimulates all three major pathways important for mTORC1 activation.
+- The Western diet stimulates all three significant pathways important for mTORC1 activation.

 But wait – it does not stop at acne.

-Other mTORC1 driven diseases include obesity, type 2 diabetes, cancer and neurodegenerative diseases, so correction of diet potentially prevents a range of chronic diseases later in life.
-Changing mTORC1 signalling is possible by increasing the consumption of plant-based foods.
+Other mTORC1 driven diseases include obesity, type 2 diabetes, cancer and neurodegenerative diseases, so diet correction potentially prevents a range of chronic diseases later in life.
+In addition, changing mTORC1 signalling is possible by increasing the consumption of plant-based foods.

 - Decrease total energy intake by increasing nutrient-dense foods (plant-based)